jonpage3/flanerie/README.md

 ## Data Collection

-Using Sierra’s Create Lists retrieve a set of items (suggested search parameters given in data/search.json) , and collect under following parameters and store in csv file using following column headers:
+Using Sierra’s Create Lists retrieve a set of items (suggested search parameters given in data/search.json).
+Store data with the following Sierra fields in a CSV file with the following column headers:

 | Sierra Field Name   | Description |CSV column name |
 | ------------------- | ----------- |----------------